bcfsu/emo-lister/spec/spec.md

 # Specifications for the CLI Assessment

 Specs:
-- [ ] Have a CLI for interfacing with the application
+- [ x ] Have a CLI for interfacing with the application My CLI greets the user, and provides her with a list of the most recent podcasts from a website called Washed Up Emo.
+The CLI asks the user if she would like to read more about a particular episode.
+When she types the corresponding number, the CLI provides her with an episode summary.
+The user is not able to type a number on the list that does not exist, she will be prompted with valid entries instead.

-- [ ] Pull data from an external source
+- [ x ] Pull data from an external source
+  Data from WashedUpEmo.com is scraped.

 - [ ] Implement both list and detail views